Tales on the Town is a downtown scavenger hunt which celebrates Hartsville’s art, history,

 - Rainey Red Fox watches over your money, outside of a former hotel that is over 100 years old!

 - Raphael Red Fox likes to paint and gather with other art lovers.

 - Riordan Red Fox can be found where the bookworms shop for bestsellers.

-- Rosa Red Fox likes to smell the flowers and listen to the bustle of traffic at downtown’s busiest intersection.
+- Rosa Red Fox likes to smell the flowers at the park that marked Hartsville’s 100th birthday.

 - Rikki Red Fox used to shop for hats at the old Coker Department Store.
 Now she watches people exercise!

 - Ripley Red Fox is very fast.
 He likes to race around the path in the Vista near the Governor’s School for Science and Mathematics.

 - Reese Red Fox sits near the grass and looks at the names of the heroes of Hartsville.

 - Hart Red Fox keeps a watchful eye on the fox hole where her little foxes run and play.

 Stumped?
 See the answers for the sculpture locations.